chilammps/Ovito/doc/python/introduction/running.rst

 The :command:`-g` command line option switches from console mode to graphical mode.
 This displays OVITO's main window and you can follow your script's actions as they are being executed.
-This is useful, for instance, if you want to visually inspect the results of your script and to check if everything is correctly set up during the development of a script.
+This is useful, for instance, if you want to visually inspect the results of your script and check if everything is correctly set up during the development of a script.

 .. note::

-	With the current program version it is not possible to run OVITO scripts with the standard Python interpreter (usually named :program:`python`).
+	With the current program version it is not possible to run OVITO scripts with a standard Python interpreter (usually named :program:`python`).
 OVITO scripts must be executed with OVITO's built-in interpreter.
-	If you want to use third-party Python packages in your OVITO script, you can install them in the built-in interpreter as usual
+	If you want to use a third-party Python package in your OVITO scripts, you can install it in OVITO's built-in interpreter as usual
-	(using :program:`ovitos` instead of :program:`python` to run the package install script).
+	(Use :program:`ovitos` instead of :program:`python` to run the package install script).